dodzcf/Web-Programming/FYP-University-Registration-Using-React/readme.md

 <br>

 <p>If you don't know how to use REACT, go into <a href="https://reactjs.org/docs/create-a-new-react-app.html">REACT</a>.
-If you are having trouble with the "npm" command then go to <a href="https://nodejs.org/en/download/">NODE.JS</a> .</p>
+If you are having trouble with the "npm/npx" command then go to <a href="https://nodejs.org/en/download/">NODE.JS</a> .</p>